-Senior Vice President, Content Operations and Strategy
+Senior Vice President, Programming and Acquisitions

 Similarly, Sobieski had spearheaded ESPN’s negotiations with Major League Baseball in 2012, resulting in an eight-year multiplatform rights extension – effective 2014 through 2022.
 The deal assures a more than 30-year relationship between ESPN and MLB, one of the longest between a network and a league.
-Through Sobieski’s creativity, progressive thinking and 360-degree vision of ESPN, the network significantly increased its already robust MLB portfolio, resulting in the rights to an annual Wild Card game, 10 additional regular-season games, greatly increased highlight rights across ESPN digital platforms and authenticated feeds and dramatically more studio programming hours.
+Through Sobieski’s creativity, progressive thinking and 360-degree vision of ESPN, the network significantly increased its already robust MLB portfolio, resulting in the rights to an annual Wild Card game, 10 additional regular season games, greatly increased highlight rights across ESPN digital platforms and authenticated feeds and dramatically more studio programming hours.

 In addition to her programming responsibilities, Sobieski was elected to champion “ESPN Women,” the company’s employee resource group charged with striving to make ESPN the premier organization for women in sports, media and business.